Sunday, 2 July 2017

 After a while we entered a thick wood and the track was hemmed in by unruly vegetation that would soon require a visit from the communal mowing machine.

 Then we were in open country again and in due course found ourselves on a proper road, the D171, which descended towards the river Arroux, a couple of kilometres upstream from the village of Arnay-le-Duc that we were heading for.

-We could see from the map that the road way was much longer than it needed to be, as there was a path marked which (if it existed) would cut off a sharp corner and take us straight to the camping ground.
+We could see from the map that the road way was much longer than it needed to be.
+There was a path marked on our map which (if it still existed) would cut off a sharp corner and take us straight to the camping ground.
 So it was gratifying when this path duly appeared, weaving down through a strip of forest.

 We began to hear voices, which we thought were other walkers, or picnickers nearby, but we saw no-one until we came out suddenly at a large lake full of waterlilies, with a footbridge conveniently straight ahead (this was the Étang de Fouché).

-In the distance, at the other end of the lake, we saw a great crowd of people milling about in a sports field, the source of the chatter that we had heard.
+In the distance, at the other end of the lake, we saw a great crowd of people milling about in a sports field, the source of the chatter that we had heard earlier.

 Once over the footbridge, we followed the path along the lake edge until we came to the camping ground, and eventually to the entrance, which was right next to the sports carnival.

 The large reception building was open but unoccupied, so we wandered past it and chose a hedged enclosure with a good cover of grass.

 It was already 12:30 pm and we wanted to have lunch in town, so we hastily put up the tent, dumped our packs and hurried off.